tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: need a buff_no_cr() method in gs.io for this?
 	- DONE: sort out bottle (how should cr work for portable_container)
 	- DONE: nearly there - just need to sort out openning container and test burt wearing crown
-- TBD: write doc_string essays
+- DONE: write doc_string essays
-	- verb method / class association
+	- DONE: verb method / class association
 		- Move Container essay to Room & expand with examples
 			- Burt, take the Key
 			- Burt, put the Cheese in the Box